rolivieri/fabric-state-manager/README.md

 /Users/olivieri/go:/Users/olivieri/git/fabric-reset-world-state
 ```

-2) To compile the `DeleteStateCC` chaincode component, you can simply run the following command from the root folder of this repository:
+2) To compile the `DeleteStateCC` chaincode component, you can simply run the following command:

 ```
 $ pwd